300 - 61 Juno Street

 Results and Impact

-In 2019, the Manitoba Centre for Health Policy (MCHP) assessed the health, social, and education outcomes of BGC Winnipeg’s programs.
+In 2020, BGC Winnipeg partnered with the Manitoba Centre for Health Policy.
 The study compared outcomes of 8,990 children and youth who have participated in a BGC Winnipeg program to 69,980 children and youth who had not participated in a BGC Winnipeg program.
-The study found that participation in BGC Winnipeg’s programs reduces a child’s risk of justice system involvement, teen pregnancy, and testing positive for a sexually transmitted infection (STI).
-Furthermore, the probability of students performing well in Grade 3 numeracy and Grade 7 engagement increased with participation in BGC Winnipeg’s programs.
+It researched the impact of participation in BGC Winnipeg programs on several social outcomes.
+These included academic performance, graduating from high school, involvement in the justice system, teen pregnancy, and rates of sexually transmitted infections (STIs).
+The study found that the higher the number of visits to BGCW, the less likely youth in the BGCW group were to be involved in the justice system.
+Similar results were found for teen pregnancy rates and testing positive for an STI.
+Furthermore, the probability of students performing well in grade three numeracy and grade seven engagement increased with participation in BGC Winnipeg’s programs.

 While Ci highlights these key results, they may not be a complete representation of BGC Winnipeg’s results and impact.
 The charity is not yet rated on impact (n/r).